 However, the Chinese market has been much more amenable to seeing new movie releases in theaters.

-Over the Chinese New Year weekend, IMAX broke their sales record in China.
+Over the Chinese New Year weekend, IMAX broke its sales record in China.

-As a result, many Wall Street analysts are feeling more bullish on IMAX than other movie theater chains.
+As a result, many Wall Street analysts feel more bullish on IMAX than other movie theater chains.

-Because they have a larger international presence, they may return to form faster than AMC and other American theaters.
+Because it has a more prominent international presence, IMAX may return to form faster than AMC and other American theaters.

 Movie Studio Stocks